-Never apply the rear brake while rolling backwards.
+Never apply the rear brake by pedal while rolling backwards.
+Front wheels are braking only if 6x6 is switched on.

-Apply the front brake gradually.
+Apply the front brake by hand lever gradually.

 When fully stopped, apply rear brake as well and lock brake lock.